 Don’t use quit unless you’re discussing a Mac program.
 Use close instead.
 See entry for close

+We follow AP Style for prefixes.
 Generally, don’t hyphenate unless the word has two distinct meanings (recover and re-cover or resent and re-sent).
 The meaning that more clearly means “do again” takes a hyphen.
-When in doubt, check Merriam Webster or AP Stylebook.
+When in doubt, check the dictionary or AP.

 - You may recreate after you re-create the invoice.